level2-gis/gisportal/README.md

     new login.

 ## Email service
-If you entered correct gmail info at the bottom of config.php you enabled email service.
+If you entered correct gmail info at the bottom of config.php you enabled email service using Google SMTP server.
+That means you don't need to setup own mail server.
 This service can be used to sending emails from gisapp or gisportal.

 [Test mail - localhost example](http://localhost/gisportal/index.php/mail/test)